alextousss/site/posts/2021-04-28_How-I-built-an-ultrasonic-3d-scanner.md

 My transducers work at 40khz, but I'd like to have 40 positions for my beam, which means an update rate of  $`40khz*40=1.6Mhz`$.
 I need 21 Teensy writes for 1 shift register write, which is $`1.6Mhz*21=33.6Mhz`$
 There are 25 shift registers, so I need to update my output pins at $`33.6Mhz*25=840Mhz`$.

-Ouch!
-That's going to be hard for a 600Mhz microcontroller!
+It will be hard for a 600Mhz microcontroller!
 For that sort of requirement, engineers usually use FPGAs.
 An FPGA is a programmable logic chip that goes much faster for that kind of work.
 But, I had none on hand so I stayed with the Teensy 3.6.

 The advantage of the Teensy is that the digital output values are stored in 32bits registers.
 I can change all of the pins in parallel using just a couple of instructions.
 By changing all pins in parrallel, my code "only" needs to run at 33.6Mhz.
 By pre-computing and storing the register values, I was able to go to that speed easily.